 Acne is caused by a bacterium which primarily resides in the oil of the skin.

-Scientists aren’t entirely sure why or how it flares up, but in general, things that increase oil production in the skin also increase acne.
+Scientists aren’t entirely sure why or how it flares up, but things that increase oil production in the skin—like the rapid rise in androgenic hormones that accompanies adolescence—also tend to increase acne.

 Testosterone and other steroids also increase oil production in the skin, which has the potential to give you acne or make existing acne much worse.